Skip to main content

 Structured Securities Project

-The NAIC through its Securities Valuation Office (SVO) has its own credit rating scale, running from NAIC-1 (lowest risk) to NAIC-6 (highest risk, near or at default).
+The NAIC through its Securities Valuation Office (SVO) has its own investment risk designation scale, running from NAIC-1 (lowest risk) to NAIC-6 (highest risk, near or at default).
 All securities in insurers’ portfolios use these designations and their related factors to assess solvency capital requirements.
-While the SVO still evaluates non-rated securities and assigns appropriate risk designations, all rated securities, including RMBS and other securitizations prior to the crisis, had designations mapped directly to NRSRO ratings.
+While the SVO currently evaluates non-rated and some rated securities and assigns appropriate risk designations, prior to the crisis almost all rated securities, including RMBS and other securitizations, had NAIC Designations mapped directly to NRSRO ratings.

 The alternative approach that was adopted by the NAIC in 2009 involved a new process to enable a more precise assessment of the value of RMBS held by insurers.
 The new approach for the valuation of insurer-held non-agency RMBS called for modeling each individual holding from a universe of 22,000 securities starting with filing year 2009 and continued each year since.
 The baseline for these scenarios was developed in conjunction with third-party financial modelers, using a set of economic assumptions and probabilities that reflect consensus on current market conditions while stressing it to best estimate meaningful differences in valuation across all scenarios.
 In 2010, the RMBS assessment process was expanded to include CMBS holdings.

 The financial modeling process is based on the selected vendor’s proprietary financial model providing the basis for the following analytical steps.
 The NAIC Structured Securities Group (SSG) considers this process as flowing through four analytical tasks: 1) macro-economic model; 2) loan credit model; 3) waterfall; and 4) valuation.
-There have been no changes in the result for ordinary RMBS since 2009.
-However, beginning with 2014, the NAIC SSG was empowered by the Valuation of Securities (E) Task Force to analyze credit risk transfer (CRT) securities issued by Fannie Mae and Freddie Mac.
-A detailed description of the analytical process of the SSG can be found at the CIPR study on the private-label mortgage securitization market challenges and the implications for insurers and insurance regulation.
+To date for ordinary RMBS, this core framework has remained consistent, with updates to assumptions, scope, and reporting mechanics as needed.
+Beginning with 2014, the NAIC SSG was empowered by the Valuation of Securities (E) Task Force to analyze credit risk transfer (CRT) securities issued by Fannie Mae and Freddie Mac.
+A detailed description of the analytical process of the SSG can be found at the CIPR study on the private-label mortgage securitization market challenges and the implications for insurers and insurance regulation

-Status: Third-party financial modelers have assisted state regulators in the assessment of RMBS, and more recently CMBS, holdings by U.S. insurance companies.
+Third-party financial modelers have assisted state regulators in the assessment of RMBS and CMBS holdings by U.S. insurance companies.
 They work with the NAIC to develop expected losses for each RMBS and CMBS individual holding.
 This allows state insurance regulators to map their RMBS and CMBS holdings to the appropriate RBC designation and accompanying solvency requirement.
+Starting in 2026, the SSG is authorized by regulators to financially model CLO issuances for purposes of assigning NAIC Designations, though further work is currently underway to determine how this charge will be implemented.
 Additional information as well as reporting information can be found on the Structured Securities Reporting webpage.